EHRI/docs/docs/nn-sites/github/index.rst

 Setting up a new NN page on Github
 ==================================

+While it is strongly recommended to use Git to manage the content of your NN page, it is possible to edit the content directly on Github.
+This tutorial will explain how to set up a new NN page without leaving Github, and a brief overview of how to manage content.

 #. **Create a Github account if you don't have one already:**

     https://github.com/join